To effectively argue one side of an issue it is helpful to be familiar with arguments from the other side.

 Do not limit your research to only one side.
 For example, an article or speech that supports a particular issue will often provide information on the opposing position.

-The Library subscribes to several resources which include opposing positions on topics.
+The Library subscribes to several series (see list to the right) which include opposing positions on topics.
 Examples of recent topics are LGBTQ, homelessness, health care, election hacking, global warming, charter schools and student loans.
-The volumes of the series are not shelved together; each volume will have a specific call number.
+The volumes in these series are not shelved together; each volume will have a specific call number.

-To locate specific issues: Search the series title (for example: "contemporary world issues") as a keyword in ONESEARCH to see a list of the individual titles in each series.
+To locate books on specific issues: Searchby the series title (for example: "contemporary world issues") as a TITLE in ONESEARCH to see a list of the individual titles in each series.

 Another way to find arguments on controversial topics is through advocacy groups and organizations.
 Many sites publish reports and articles that support their mission and goals.